Chrisdoan9/scRNA-seq/CCA.md

-CCA is one of Seurat’s batch correction methods, especially in earlier versions (like Seurat v2 and early v3).
+CCA (Canonical Correlation Analysis) is one of Seurat’s batch correction methods, especially in earlier versions (like Seurat v2 and early v3).
 	•	X = gene matrix from dataset A (cells × genes)
 	•	Y = gene matrix from dataset B
 CCA finds: